 Thanksgiving Day in Canada is an official national holiday that is observed in all Canadian provinces and territories.
-Thanksgiving in Canada became a national holiday in 1879, and, in 1957, it was fixed to occur on the second Monday in October of every year.
+The first country's first Thanksgiving took place in 1578 when English explorer Martin Frobisher safely returned to present-day Nunavut after a hazardous attempt to find the Northwest Passage.
+Thanksgiving in Canada became a national holiday in 1879, and in 1957, it was fixed to occur on the second Monday in October of every year.
+In 2020, it will take place on Monday, October 12.

 On Thanksgiving, most Canadians get a paid day off work to gather with family and friends to celebrate the year's harvest.
 The event is celebrated by partaking in a feeding frenzy that includes turkey, stuffing, squash, potatoes, and pie.
 Regional menu variations include wild game, salmon, and desserts such as Nanaimo bars.
 Watching televised Canadian Football League games is also a tradition.